ricardo-fonseca/eval/eval.md

 + `.nptr`     - Copy of the value of the `nptr` parameter

 ### fclose( FILE \* stream )

-__Note__: The routine will first check for a valid pointer.
-If an error is found, the routine will issue an error message.

 #### Function `_eval_fclose_data.action` options